-Substitutions will be permitted after the outcome of the meet has been decided; However, #4 ($\underline{\mathbf{A}}$) shall still apply.
+Substitutions will be permitted after the outcome of the meet has been decided; however, #4 ( $\underline{\mathbf{A}}$ ) shall still apply.
 Once players have started a match, substitution is not permitted.
+This rule would only be applicable for a facility with fewer than 5 courts, where a team match has been decided before the last court(s) begin play.